PFT Associate Biographies

 In addition, he has also worked directly with children and parents in various schools, involving them in pursuit of a further understanding and involvement in assessment with the ultimate aim of improving the quality of education for all.

-Melissa Cousins (Mayplace)
+Melissa Cousins (Cuxton)

-Melissa has worked as a PFT Associate for the past two years.
+Melissa has worked as a PFT Associate for the past three years.
 During the 2015-2016 academic year, she led an associate project with a fellow colleague to embed British Values within the schools in the Trust.
 One of the great successes of the project was the Cross-Trust debate at the end of the school year where children across the schools in Years Five and Six debated current worldwide issues in the news.

 Viv Hart (Westcourt)